 I love how open-ended this activity is, and how creative the kids can get with it.
 No matter how many snowmen a child builds, they look different every single time.

-I really like how creative and open-ended this activity is, and how it’s never the same thing twice.
-It kind of reminds me of Mr. Potato Head that way; the parts are always the same, but the possibilities are endless depending on how you mix and match them.
+This activity is similar to Mr. Potato Head that way; the parts are always the same but the possibilities are endless depending on how you mix and match them.

 Ok!
-Let’s put this activity together for YOUR kids, and then I’ll show you the fun that the hooligans had with ours.
+Let’s put this activity together for YOUR kids, and then I’ll show you the fun that the hooligans had making their snowmen.

 For your convenience, affiliate links have been included.
-Thank you for supporting us!
+As an Amazon Associate I earn from qualifying purchases.

 - sectioned tray